Patricia Monk

-Patricia Monk (1938-2021) was a professor at Dalhousie University from 1970 to her retirement in 2003.
+Patricia Monk (1938–2021) was a professor at Dalhousie University from 1970 to her retirement in 2003.
 She was the first woman to be promoted to full professor in Dalhousie's English department and is known for her work on Canadian literature and science fiction.
-She was born in Stockport, and died at the age of 83 on 29 December 2021 in Halifax.
+She was born in Stockport, England and died at the age of 83 on 29 December 2021 in Halifax, Nova Scotia.